EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 js fatal_error
 ```

-This pattern is not optional—it is fundamental.
+This pattern is not optional — it is fundamental.
 Each syscall must be treated as untrusted.
 The kernel makes no guarantees beyond returning a number.

 A production-grade agent must: